typhoonworks/lotus/README.md

 ## Current Features
 - 🔐 **Enhanced security** with read-only execution and table visibility controls
 - 📦 **Query storage and management** - save, organize, and reuse SQL queries
-- 🏗️ **Multi-database support** - PostgreSQL and SQLite with flexible repository architecture
+- 🏗️ **Multi-database support** - PostgreSQL, MySQL, and SQLite with flexible repository architecture
 - ⚡ **Configurable execution** with timeout controls and connection management
 - 🎯 **Type-safe results** with structured query result handling
 - 🛡️ **Defense-in-depth** with preflight authorization and built-in system table protection